Professor-G/pyBIA/docs/source/Deep Learning Algorithms.rst

 .. admonition:: Documentation status (last updated |today|)

-   This documentation is still being written and may change frequently!
+   This documentation is outdated and will change soon!

 Overview
 -----------